LegumeFederation/lorax/README.rst

                                     name , and
                                     must not include special characters such as ``/`` or an error will be returned.
 See the ``post_to_lorax.sh`` script for an example of how to post.
+Returns a JSON object that gives information about the submitted sequences.

 ``/trees/<family>/FastTree``        A ``GET`` of this URL will cause a FastTree tree to be
                                     calculated and a Newick tree to be returned.
 This operation may take a long time and result in a timeout, which is why polling methods are provided.

-``/trees/<family>/RaxML``           Same as above, execpt using RaxML as the tree builder.
+``/trees/<family>/RAxML``           Same as above, execpt using RAxML as the tree builder.

 ``/trees/<fam>/<meth>/status``      Returns -1 if tree calculation is ongoing, and the exit
                                     code of the tree-builder <meth> if calculation is complete.